-Birds are so jerky because it helps them to focus their vision and achieve depth perception.
-Birds do so by switching gazes rapidly with their head.
-The jerky movements in birds are made possible due to their light heads, very flexible necks, and very high metabolic rate.
+Birds’ movements are so jerky because they use mostly head movement, but minimal eye movement to switch their gazes between objects rapidly and achieve depth perception.
+Birds’ rapid head movements are possible due to traits such as light heads, very flexible necks, and a very high metabolic rate.

 Why Are Birds So Jerky? – EXPLAINED!